-If you send a paper questionnaire, follow up with a phone call either to remind and urge the firm to send a response, or to thank them for their participation.
+If you send a paper or online questionnaire, follow up with a phone call either to remind and urge the firm to send a response, or to thank them for their participation.

 The follow-up call should be carefully scripted also, to obtain additional information where needed.
 Often both the interview and questionnaire responses will include questions back to the community.